justusthane/grav-justus.ws/user/pages/11.todo/default.md

         - [ ] default to device preference
     - [ ] LocalStorage to indicate new items since last visit
 - [ ] Publish theme?
+- [ ] In-line links to load image on demand.
+Identify with little photo icon (similar to external links).

 ## Content